Vickyliu6/De_Novo_Immunogenicity_Prediction_Model/README.md

 The visualize_combined_tm_distributions function generates an overlapping histogram plot comparing the normalized Tm distributions of three models (Models 1-3).
 The function automatically normalizes distributions using density scaling and uses consistent binning (20 bins) for comparison.

 # Euclidean Distance Calculation
 A critical aspect of this project is the examination of key features that significantly influence immunogenicity predictions.
 Understanding how these features differ between natural and *de novo proteins* is essential for enhancing the accuracy of predictive models.
-The two primary features of this analysis are melting temperature (Tm) and peptide length, as highlighted by Quijano et al. (2020).
-This section evaluates the similarity between peptide sizes in the training and test datasets by calculating the Euclidean distance.
+The two primary features of this analysis are melting temperature (Tm) and protein length, as highlighted by Quijano et al. (2020).
+This section evaluates the similarity between protein sizes in the training and test datasets by calculating the Euclidean distance.
 This analysis is crucial for comparing top-performing immunogenic prediction models, particularly considering the variability in training strategies and their relevance in immunogenic determination.
-By assessing the distances between peptide sizes used in the training datasets and those present in the test dataset, we can gain insights into how well the models are likely to perform.
+By assessing the distances between protein sizes used in the training datasets and those present in the test dataset, we can gain insights into how well the models are likely to perform.

 ### Key steps
-The compute_pairwise_distances function calculates the Euclidean distances between standardized features (specifically peptide length and melting temperature) in the training and test datasets.
-The function outputs an array of distances, where each value represents the distance between a test peptide and the closest training peptide.
+The compute_pairwise_distances function calculates the Euclidean distances between standardized features (specifically protein length and melting temperature) in the training and test datasets.
+The function outputs an array of distances, where each value represents the distance between a test protein and the closest training protein.
 The function also generates a scatter plot visualizing the training data and the test data color-coded by distance.

 ### Usage Instructions
 *   Prepare Your Datasets: Ensure that both the training and test datasets are in the appropriate format, with relevant features such as 'Length' and 'Tm' included as columns.